 What is the deadline for my application?
 What if not all of my materials are in by then?

 The Creative Writing MFA for Fall admission is January 1.
 All of your application materials should be in by then; however, due to some of the application requirements (such as the three letters of recommendation, your final transcripts, or your GRE scores) it is entirely possible that parts of the application will not be turned in by the deadline.
-Should this happen, you should email the graduate admissions specialist ([email protected]) to discuss steps on how to move forward with your application.
+Should this happen, you should email the program office ([email protected]) to discuss steps on how to move forward with your application.
 Items within your control must be completed by January 1. (your writing portfolio, resume or CV, statement of background and goals).
 It is a good idea to email the MFA graduate admissions specialist to let them know you have completed your online application.

 I missed the deadline to apply, but can I take classes that would transfer into the MFA should I be accepted in the next admissions round?
 (Non-Degree Seeking, Non-Program, Post-Graduate, and Undergraduate Students)